kard3n/cblock/schema_definitions/README.md

 * _url_: when a file from this URL is received, and _path_ matches too, the contents will be edited according to the underlying specialized schema
 * _path_: the path of the file that should be edited.
 This can be a regular expression
 * _type_: the type of the schema.
 For example _json_, _generic_ or _html_
+* _subdomains_: optional field, contains a comma-separated list of allowed subdomains.
+A non-existent subdomain is added through an empty value (Example: ",,de,en").
+If the field is not defined, only URLs without subdomain are matched
 * _schema_: after this line until the end of the file, the definition of the underlying specialized schema is written.

 ## ContentTags